Inside the Third Reich: Reception

+Initially, public reaction to the book was positive.
 In a 23 August 1970 review published in The New York Times, John Toland wrote that the book "is not only the most significant personal German account to come out of the war but the most revealing document on the Hitler phenomenon yet written.
 It takes the reader inside Nazi Germany on four different levels: Hitler's inner circle, National Socialism as a whole, the area of wartime production and the inner struggle of Albert Speer.
 I recommend this book without reservations.
 Speer's full length portrait of Hitler has unnerving reality.
 The Führer emerges as neither an incompetent nor a carpet‐gnawing madman but as an evil genius of warped concepts endowed with an ineffable personal magic."
 A review by Kirkus Reviews on 27 August 1970 stated, "Speer's portrayals of the Nazi leadership, of the constant intrigues and rivalries among Hitler's entourage, and of Hitler himself, his histrionic virulence, his banality, and his peculiar magic, are engrossing and revealing."

-On the other hand, in a 1973 Bryn Mawr College review, Barbara Miller Lane wrote, "Scholars have observed so many gaps in his account of the operation of his ministry as to shed considerable doubt on the whole."
-Martin Kitchen's 2015 biography of Speer comes to much the same conclusion.
+Historians, however, have questioned the truthfulness of Speer's account from the beginning; as early as 1973, Barbara Miller Lane summarized in a Bryn Mawr College review: "Scholars have observed so many gaps in his account of the operation of his ministry as to shed considerable doubt on the whole."
+Matthias Schmidt's 1982 book Albert Speer: The End of a Myth (English edition 1984), Martin Kitchen's 2015 biography and Magnus Brechtken's 2017 work Albert Speer - Eine deutsche Karriere come to a similar conclusion.

-Another kind of criticism is the claim that Speer pretended that he was unaware of the extermination camps and presented the figure of a "good Nazi".
-This criticism is mainly presented by the documentary film "Speer Goes to Hollywood" by the director Vanessa Lapa.
+A particular point of criticism is the claim that Speer pretended that he was unaware of the extermination camps and presented the figure of a "good Nazi".
+This criticism is mainly presented in the documentary film Speer Goes to Hollywood, by the director Vanessa Lapa.
 The film presents original videos from the Nazi Germany period and conversations with Speer, in which the great deception he tried to present at the Nuremberg trials and in his book is revealed.